zhanghaitao3/gaussdb-python-async/docs/api/index.rst

 Prepared Statements
 ===================

-Prepared statements are a PostgreSQL feature that can be used to optimize the performance of queries that are executed more than once.
+Prepared statements are a GaussDB feature that can be used to optimize the performance of queries that are executed more than once.
 When a query is *prepared* by a call to :meth:`Connection.prepare`, the server parses, analyzes and compiles the query allowing to reuse that work once there is